If you’re on your IVF journey, you might have heard of preimplantation genetic testing, or PGT.

 Although women in their 40s have a more than 30% chance of trisomy (i.e. embryos have one additional chromosome), they have a greater risk of implantation failure and miscarriage.

 PGT ensures that the embryos transferred have the right number of chromosomes, thus reducing the likelihood of IVF failure as well as miscarriage.

 PGT determines the healthiest embryos for implantation.
 As such, this often enables the doctor to transfer only one embryo, significantly lowering the chance of having multiples.

 Learn the sex of the embryo

-The test also reveals the sex of an embryo.
+As well, the test also reveals the sex of an embryo.
 Although this is a controversial decision factor, for some future parents it is a consideration worth mentioning.

-Who should consider PGT?
+Who should consider preimplantation genetic testing?

 Preimplantation genetic testing is not necessary for everyone.
 However, if you find yourself in one or more of these categories, it may be something to consider:

 - Women over 37 (due to increased risk of genetic abnormalities in embryos)